 If you like romance, adventure and modern-day fairytales, you will love this retelling of Beauty and the Beast.

 Louise (beast) resides in a castle when Adara comes to live with her and a relationship between them blossoms with love, hatred, and forgiveness.

 This is a new and innovative version of the classic Cinderella story which takes twists and turns, has a dark plot and an overall dystopian storyline.

 Read about girls coming together and taking down the patriarchy because they don’t agree with the traditional rules of men selecting their wives, that are put into place.

 When bringing down the king, they learn that there is more to the story of Cinderella than they thought.

 8. Ash by Malinda Lo

 Ash is a Lesbian retelling of Cinderella and was a finalist for the William C. Morris YA Debut Award, the Andre Norton Award, and the Lambda Literary Award.

 After her father’s death, Ash is now left with her cruel stepmother.
-Her only joy comes from re-reading the fairytales she used to read with her mother and imaging a world with them.
+Her only joy comes from re-reading the fairytales she used to read with her mother and imagining a world with them.
 When dreaming, Ash meets dark and dangerous fairy Sidhean.
-However Ash then meets Kaisa, the King’s Huntress so instead of chasing fairies, she learns to hunt with Kaisa.
+However, Ash then meets Kaisa, the King’s Huntress so instead of chasing fairies, she learns to hunt with Kaisa.
 Ash must choose between fairy tales and love.

 “Entrancing, empowering, and romantic, Ash is about the connection between life and love, and solitude and death, where transformation can come from even the deepest grief.”